 So let me tell you a little about this awesome place I’ve landed on 🙂

-If you don’t already know it, I now live in Issaquah, WA with my beloved expat’ tribe, aka my husband and Mr. Pop’cat.
+If you don’t already know it, I now live near Seattle, WA with my beloved expat’ tribe, aka my husband and Mr. Pop’cat.
 And I must say I’m pretty lucky we have found this place in particular.
 From our home when the sky is clear, you get to see the magnificent Olympic Mountains carving the horizon beyond Seattle.
 Have a break on the patio outside, look North, and here’s the snowy silhouette of Mount Baker.
 Finally and much closer, Cougar, Squak and Tiger Mountain are framing the city below, forming what’s known for good reasons as the Issaquah Alps.
 Those three are my favorites, and my eyes can not help being drawn on their rounded curves lined with evergreens.

 I also have to talk about another presence here, one that unfortunately I can’t see directly from my home, but that is nevertheless quite important.
 Tahoma, or Mount Rainier if you like, a Giant of Fire and Ice who watches over the whole region.
 The first that captured my attention from the plane when I arrived, giving me this deep sense of awe, a feeling of wonder and reverence that I couldn’t possibly forget.
 The first that I got to greet in person a couple of weeks after, while hiking in good company on its snowy slopes and trails.